teamconclude/blueprints/README.md

   /c blueprint install incident
 ```

-Employees can now invoke this blueprint from Slack using the command:
+Employees can now invoke the *incident* blueprint from Slack using the command:
 ````
   /c incident
 ````